Configuring the Hyvä Composer Repository

 There are two ways to install Hyvä:

-We do not guarantee uptime for gitlab, so always use packagist.com for build pipelines and for production.
+GitLab uptime is not guaranteed, so always use packagist.com for build pipelines and production deployments.

-If the composer configuration setup is not complete, you might encounter one the following error message when installing Hyvä:
+If the composer configuration is incomplete, you may encounter one of the errors below.

 The project you are looking for could not be found or you don't have permissions to view it